Lanterns on the Lake: Versions of Us (2023)

 In June 2023, Lanterns on the Lake released their fifth album, Versions of Us.
 Following the departure of the drummer, Ol Ketteringham, they recruited Radiohead drummer, Philip Selway, to perform drums and percussion.
 According to Wilde, Selway helped them create a "whole other version" of the album and restored their confidence in the songs.
 Versions of Us received acclaim, with a Metacritic score of 82.

 Soundtracks and other work

 The song "I Love You Sleepyhead" was used in the film Where Soldiers Come From.

 The song "Through the Cellar Door" has been taken for the soundtrack of the Square Enix game Life Is Strange: Before the Storm.
+Also, "A Fitting End" has been included for the soundtrack of the Life Is Strange: Reunion.

 The group composed the music for all BT Sport's Champions League coverage beginning August 2020.

 The group provided the theme song "Don't Have Nightmares" written especially for the hit BBC podcast series Uncanny, presented by Danny Robins.
 In 2023 BBC2 aired the first 3 episodes of the Uncanny television series which also featured the group's theme song.